 For police departments wishing to invest in the latest technology with two engines, for a multi-role mission-capable helicopter then the Airbus H135 and H145 are two of the most popular mid-range choices.
 These range between $5-8M depending on the aircraft and the equipment to be installed.

-Winches, night-vision goggles, searchlights, auxiliary fuel tanks, video & radio communications equipment have so many options and can soon add another $1M onto the purchase cost.
+Winches, night-vision goggles, searchlights, auxiliary fuel tanks, and video & radio communications equipment have so many options and can soon add another $1M onto the purchase cost.

 For police departments requiring large, multi-engine, all-weather, multi-role, troop insertion helicopters, then the Airbus H225 and Leonard AW139 are popular choices.
 These can begin around $10M and up and require serious investment and operating budgets.